-Getting the fridge temperature right in your home is important for a few reasons.
+Getting the ideal fridge temperature right in your home is important for a few reasons.
 The temperature of fridges in the UK is a contributing factor towards food waste and getting the correct temperature for your fridge down will help you to keep your food as fresh and tasty as possible.

-Another reason for ensuring you’ve set a safe fridge temperature is that you can potentially cause yourself illness if yours is wrong.
+Another reason for ensuring you’ve set an ideal fridge temperature is that you can potentially cause yourself illness if yours is wrong.
 You can’t spot harmful bacteria when it appears so you may end up causing yourself issues.
 If you’re noticing some undesirable fridge smells or your fridge is freezing, this is a sign that your fridge temperature might need checking.

 Different foods thrive at different temperatures in a household refrigerator, too.
 Getting to grips with these differences and unique properties of the food you love to eat will enhance your fridge storage as well as the quality and taste of your ingredients.

 What Temperature Should Your Fridge Be?

 The average temperature of fridges in the UK is 7 degrees centigrade.
-However, the optimum temperature for your fridge is between 0 and 5 degrees.
+However, the ideal temperature for your fridge is between 0 and 5 degrees.

-Now, you may think that your fridge is already set to that temperature as some don’t even offer you the ability to go over 5 degrees but setting your fridge temperature in between these values doesn’t necessarily mean that your fridge is actually at that temperature.
+Now, you may think that your fridge is already set to that temperature as some don’t even offer you the ability to go over 5 degrees.
+But setting your fridge temperature in between these values doesn’t necessarily mean that your fridge is actually at that temperature.
 If you have a fridge thermometer, these are generally quite accurate and tend to be within 0.5 of a degree of the actual temperature.

 How to Accurately Check the Temperature of Your Fridge

-Your fridge won’t account for the heat generated by the unit itself and other factors that might cause the temperature inside it to be a couple degrees above the optimum fridge temperature.
-If you don’t have an inbuilt fridge thermometer and you want to accurately measure the temperature of your fridge unit, grab a thermometer and follow these really easy steps.
+Your fridge won’t account for the heat generated by the unit itself and other factors that might cause the temperature inside it to be a couple degrees above the ideal fridge temperature.
+If you don’t have an inbuilt fridge thermometer and you want to accurately measure the temperature of your fridge unit, grab a mercury thermometer and follow these really easy steps.